Story by Isabella Reilly

 “I really think that parents and educators are the primary determinant in how children use technology,” Lee said.
 “That’s why I created a curriculum specifically for them.”

-At 5 a.m. each morning, throughout Lee’s first semester of college, she chipped away at creating a nine-module, three-month long course, equipping them with all the necessary tools to raise a child in the digital age.
+At 5 a.m. each morning, throughout Lee’s first semester of college, she chipped away at creating a nine-module, three-month long course, equipping parents with all the necessary tools to raise a child in the digital age.

 “It’s a unique course, because there is not another out there from a member of Gen Z targeted toward parents and educators,” Lee said.
 “My goal was to limit this generational divide that comes from the presence of technology.”